In India, after independence, the primary concern is social justice which

 social and economic justice.
 The Universal Declaration of Human Rights also

-recognizes social security, economic, and cultural rights, and also freedom and
+recognizes social security, economic, and cultural rights, and freedom and free

-The economic and social-cultural conditions have mainly influenced Indian labour
+The economic and social-cultural conditions have mainly influenced Indian labor

 legislation which mainly regulates the different number of hours of work, wages,

 social security, and facilities provided.
 Labor legislation has been

 comprehensively discussed such as The Employee's Compensation Act 2017, The